Frequently Asked Questions

 Q: How do I get to Camp NeeKauNis?

 A: NeeKauNis can be reached by car, bus, or airport shuttle.
 Its address is 40 Neekaunis Road, Waubaushene, ON, L0K 2C0.
 Here is a map.
+Please see our Contact Page for more directions.

 Q: Where do I sign up?